Technically, nothing. But the name is based in our history. Our company started out as Farm Builders Incorporated.

 We recommend using the FBiPlanner.
 This online design tool will allow you to see what your building looks like in 3D.

-You also can populate it with scaled icons of dozens of common items:
+You also can populate it with scaled icons of dozens of everyday items:

 Yes and no. Many people still refer to post frame buildings as pole barns, but only inferior builders still actually use round poles.